Kitaroo0/RegLog/README.md

 Logout by visiting http://localhost:3000/logout.

 ## Notes
-I had to remove the "node_modules" directory from the reg log folder, since there are 1000+ files there and it cannot be added to the github.
+I had to remove the "node_modules" directory from the "RegLog" folder, since there are 1000+ files there and it cannot be added to the github.